How to Drone

 You will need:

-Then pair the controller with your computer via USB (TX16S) or Bluetooth (Nomad) so you can practice in a virtual environment using a real-world controller.
+Then pair the controller with your computer via USB (TX16S) or Bluetooth (Nomad) so you can practice in a simulator environment using a real-world controller.

 Drone simulators